If you’ve found your way to this resource, then you’re probably interested in buying a road bike. Well, you’ve definitely come to the right place!

 Road Bike Size Guide: Choosing the right bike for your body size

 Road bikes, as we’ve discussed above, are finely tuned machines that help cyclists achieve speeds they might have previously thought impossible.
-As the weight and build of road bikes is so intricate, finding a bike that is the right size for you is vital.
+As the weight and build of road bikes are so intricate, finding a bike that is the right size for you is vital.
 Think about the forward-leaning cycling position, the height of the bike, and the dropped handlebar position — if you choose a road bike that is too big or too small, you won’t be able to ride it to its fullest potential.
 And there’s no point in researching the best road bike for your budget if you get it in the wrong size!
 The good news is that you can get measured for a road bike, and we’ll tell you exactly how to do it.

 Getting a Little Help from a Friend